 - Give the treat so the pup relates it directly to the act of peeing or pooping.

-- Timing: give the treat just as the puppy is finishing up his potty business; just as he is raising his body back up from peeing or pooping.
+- Timing: give the treat just as the puppy is finishing up his potty business.
+Watch for him to start raising his body back up from peeing or pooping.

-- Location: Have the pup on a leash so that you’re right next to him, ready to pop the treat in his mouth, whether he using grass outside or a potty pad.
+- Location: Have the pup on a leash so that you’re right next to him.
+Be ready to pop the treat in his mouth right away, whether he using grass outside or a potty pad.
 Yes, a leash in the house!
 You have to control where the pup uses the bathroom.
 If he’s not on a leash, you may get him to the potty pad but he can move off of it to actually do his business.
 Then he’s learning to potty where you don’t want him to!

 - Reinforcing a puppy’s potty training behavior of peeing/pooping in the right place is how you get an adult dog who “asks” you to let him outside when he needs to go!